rust-lang/rust/text/0000-stabilize-catch-panic.md

 * `Result`s represent errors that carry additional contextual information.
-This information allows them to be handled by the caller of the function producing the error, modified with additional contextual information, and eventually converted into an error message fit for a human consumer of the top-level program.
+This information allows them to be handled by the caller of the function producing the error, modified with additional contextual information, and eventually converted into an error message fit for a top-level program.
 * `panic`s represent errors that carry no contextual information (except, perhaps, debug information).
-Because they represented an unexpected error, they cannot be easily handled by the caller of the function or presented to a human consumer of the top-level program (except to say "something unexpected has gone wrong").
+Because they represented an unexpected error, they cannot be easily handled by the caller of the function or presented to the top-level program (except to say "something unexpected has gone wrong").

 Some pros of `Result` are that it signals specific edge cases that you as a consumer should think about handling and it allows the caller to decide